Dutch auction: eBay ascending uniform-price mechanism

-The units were sold per the price and quantity bidden which added up to the highest overall value.
-Each individual bidder ends up paying the price of the bidder with the lowest winning price.
+The units were sold per the price and quantity bidden that added up to the highest overall value.
+Each individual bidder paid the price of the bidder with the lowest winning price.
 However, they all were guaranteed the quantity they demanded in their original bid.
-This has been criticised in literature as not being a Dutch auction as a Dutch auction does not guarantee price but rather, guarantees the quantity demanded by a bidder.
+This has been criticised in literature as not being a Dutch auction, because Dutch auctions guarantee not the price but rather the quantity demanded by a bidder.